 During the testing the Advanced Labs for Frontline Activity in rail experimentation, (ALFA-X) test train will have two varying front cars as JR East will test the differences made to reduce air pressure in the train tunnels.
 It is assumed that one will have a longer nose than the current E5 series and the other will have the same nose length with an experimental shape.
 The new designs will also allow JR East to have full control over the train cars, tracks and overhead wires to enable faster response times for train malfunctions.

 The new generation bullet trains are hoped to start operating in accordance with the proposed new high-speed line to the city of Sapporo in Hokkaido, the main northern island of the Japanese archipelago.
-JR East is also developing the controversial maglev train which is hoped to begin commercial operations in 2027.

 This isn’t JR East’s only ambition however, lacking growth opportunities at home, the innovative operator is now looking overseas.
 Joining forces with the Dutch operator Abellio, the companies are looking to operate the high-speed rail lines connecting London with the South-coast, Kent.
 They are in the final stages of a bid for the South Eastern franchise and if successful will power the line for the next ten years.
 This would be JR East’s first international operation.